mervick/chrome-psn-transactions-export/README.md

-# PSN Transactions History Export
+# PSN Export Transactions History

 Chrome devtools panel for PSN site

-This extension add to Chrome Dev Tools a new PSN Transactions panel that adds ability to export your transactions history into the CSV file
+This extension add to Chrome Dev Tools a new PSN Transactions panel that allows you to export your transactions history to the CSV file